top of page

 ARE YOU ACCREDITED?

 No. There are MANY reasons we are not pursuing accreditation.
 While planning our coursework and selecting curriculum, we consistently review state standards and we believe our courses exceed public schools in both rest and rigor.
 Our students perform well on standardized tests, which we offer as an option to our families each spring.
-We have an academic advising team in to assist with post-high school planning, scholarships, skills and personality assesments, and college applications.
+We have an academic advising team in to assist with post-high school planning, scholarships, skills and personality assessments, and college applications.

 bottom of page